d0ct0r4r6a/100-days-of-code/README.md

 **Thoughts:** The feeling of completing something is amazing.
 Learned about connecting Express app to MongoDB with Mongoose as the driver and mLab as the database host.
 AJAX is a powerful tool, really.

+### The 2-week hiatus

+Ah...
+Please forgive me.
+2 whole weeks without coding at all?
+What am I thinking?
+Truth is, I moved from my hometown to the bustling capital, Jakarta.
+This is not really an excuse since 1-hour of coding could easily be done by some unemployed guy like me who has almost the whole day.
+Hahahaha.

+Anyway, I have been learning something new everyday.
+I got my hands on Linux server setup, Excel VBA scripting, and other stuff.
+Hahhaha let me resume this log now..

+Trivia: The last log also stopped on the 8th entry.
+Hmm what's with the number 8?

+### Day 9: 25 Feb 2017

+**Today's Progress:** Built more familiar layout for [Playground &middot; Bootstrap 4](https://d0ct0r4r6a.github.io/Playground-Bootstrap-4/).
+Also started brainstorming for the first element on the site, the jumbotron.

+**Thoughts:** I just learned the CSS `animation` fundamentals.
+I wonder if I could use it on the Playground &middot; Bootstrap4 site.

 ## About #100DaysofCode
 * [Rules](rules.md)